-Δp can be 70 hPa under the following conditions: p=200 hPa, $T=-40^{\circ}$ C, V=220 m/s.
+which can produce an error of about 70 hPa under the following conditions: p=200 hPa, $T=-40^{\circ}$ C, V=220 m/s.

-- Pressure ports: "static buttons" located at special locations where this effect is minimized.
-(Corrections are still necessary.) - Calibration: "trailing cone" and flight maneuvers to test the effects of angle of attack and sideslip
+- Pressure ports are located at special locations where this effect is minimized.
+Corrections are still necessary. - Calibration: "trailing cone" and flight maneuvers to test the effects of angle of attack and sideslip